lithnet/access-manager-docs/help-and-support/advanced-help-topics/backup-and-restore.md

 ### Backing up the encryption certificates

-If you have deployed the Access Manager Agent, and are using the encrypted password functionality, you'll need to ensure you have a backup of your password encryption certificate, and it's private key.
-There is one encryption certificate per forest.
+If you have deployed the Access Manager Agent, you'll need to ensure you have a backup of your password encryption certificates, and their private key.

-From the `Directory configuration/Active Directory/Lithnet LAPS` page, select the forest that contains the certificate you want to back up, and click `View Certificate`.
-From the `Details` tab, click `Copy to file`, making sure to select the option to export the private key when prompted.
+From the `Access Manager Agent/Password settings` page, export the certificates that appear here.
 Choose a very strong password, and store the resulting PFX somewhere very safe.
 Preferably in offline storage.
-Remember that access to this key will allow someone to decrypt all the local admin passwords in your domain.
+Remember that access to this key will allow someone to decrypt all the local admin passwords in your environment.

-Repeat the process for the encryption certificates located on the `Directory configuration/Access Manager directory/Lithnet LAPS` page.
+If you have have legacy (v2) agents in your environment, you'll also need to backup the certificates used to encrypt passwords stored in Active Directory.
+The v3 agent does not store passwords in AD, so you can skip this step if you only have v3 agents deployed.

+From the `Directory configuration/Active Directory/Lithnet LAPS (deprecated)` page, select the forest that contains the certificate you want to back up, and click `View Certificate`.
+From the `Details` tab, click `Copy to file`, making sure to select the option to export the private key when prompted.

 ## Restoring AMS from a backup